tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     including those by Chari, Fourier and Khandai (2010) and Manning, Neher and Salmasian (2018).

-    More specifically, recall that a module for a semisimple Lie algebra is said to be integrable when it can be decomposed as a direct sum of its finite- -dimensional submodules.
+    To be more specific, recall that a module for a semisimple Lie algebra is said to be integrable when it can be decomposed as a direct sum of its finite-dimensional submodules.
 Let g̅ be a Lie algebra.
 Assume that g̅ contains a Lie subalgebra of g that is a semisimple Lie algebra.
 In this article, the authors define global Weyl modules for g̅ as maximal integrable g̅-modules which are integrable when restricted to g and which are generated, as g̅-modules, by a highest-weight vector.
 They also prove a finite- -dimensionality result for global Weyl modules and construct stratifications in certain categories of integrable g̅-modules.

-Rani and Setia, _Graded representations of current Lie superalgebras_ $\mathfrak{sl}(1|2)[t]$: https://arxiv.org/pdf/2506.01134.
+Rani and Setia, _Graded representations of current Lie superalgebras sl(1,2)[t]_: https://arxiv.org/pdf/2506.01134.

     In this article, Rani and Setia advance our understanding of local Weyl modules and Chari-Venkatesh modules for the current superalgebra of sl(1|2).
-    In fact, they introduce a combinatorial technique to parametrize the bases of local Weyl modules, they also provide a graded character formula for graded local Weyl modules, and most interestingly, they construct short exact sequences of Chari-Venkatesh modules that enables us to filter Chari- -Venkatesh modules by other Chari-Venkatesh modules.
+    In fact, they introduce a combinatorial technique to parametrize the bases of local Weyl modules, they also provide a graded character formula for graded local Weyl modules, and most interestingly, they construct short exact sequences of Chari-Venkatesh modules that enable us to filter Chari- -Venkatesh modules by other Chari-Venkatesh modules.

 ---